Carson-MD/4400/README.md

 *VERSION 1*<br />

-Purpose: To count the list of positive matches (PM) and negative matches (NM) based on a given drug & gene with RsN<br />
+Purpose: To count the list of positive matches (PM) and negative matches (NM) based on a given drug & gene with RsN Allele<br />
 Use with: RS Numbers (Unique Across All Genes) <br />
 Sample Input / Output:<br />
 Input: effect_score(venlafaxine, rs4680GG, PC, NC).<br />